 Getting The Landlord To Agree to an Airbnb Sublet

 How do you phrase your value propositions?
-You need to get landlords interested, comfortable, and more importantly, take you seriously?
-Our landlord pitch deck has all the info you need to start subletting, you can check it out HERE.
+You need to get landlords interested, comfortable, and more importantly, take you seriously.
+Our landlord pitch deck has all the info you need to start subletting, you can check it our landlord pitch deck.

 Finally, once your landlord has agreed to sublet, you need to be sure to get their agreement in writing.
 I spent $2k to have a real estate lawyer draft our sublease agreement.
-If you want to take a look, please check out our Residential Subletting Agreement to get started.
+If you want to take your own copy of the sublease agreement, check out our Residential Subletting Agreement to get started.